Shiv0109/istio_101/README.md

 For the sake of simplicity we are not going to have a Database Backend.
 We are going to mock the data.The mocked data can be found in the .json files.

-Next Steps- Implement the APIs
+Step 2: Dockerize the Services